salzix/homeassistant-docker-template/README.md

 ## Configuration
 ### Before you begin
 * You may need to adjust mounted directory permissions to allow writes from HA and InfluxDB2 containers.
-* containers run on `network_mode: host` by default, to avoid hassle with IP=127.0.0.1 address.
+* containers run on `network_mode: host` by default, to avoid hassle with "localhost" different meanings in docker environment.
 If you want to run on localhost, you'll need to comment `network_mode: host` line in both service sections of `compose.yml` file, and uncomment sections exposing ports.

 ### Token for HA->InfluxDB2 access
 You'll need to generate access token to allow connecting HA to InfluxDB2.
 This token is generated inside InfluxDB2 GUI on first run.